CYFang6/CYFang6.github.io/_pages/about.md

 # Short Bio

 Hi there!
-This is Wenwen He (何文文), I am a first-year graduate student at [School of Computer Science at Wuhan University](https://cs.whu.edu.cn/), advised by Prof. [Mang Ye](https://scholar.google.com/citations?user=j-HxRy0AAAAJ&hl=zh-CN).
+This is Chengying Fang (方程瑛), I am a first-year graduate student at [School of Computer Science at Wuhan University](https://cs.whu.edu.cn/), advised by Prof. [Mang Ye](https://scholar.google.com/citations?user=j-HxRy0AAAAJ&hl=zh-CN).
 Previously, I received my bachelor degree from the [Guangdong University of Technology](https://www.cs.sdu.edu.cn/) in 2024.
 If you are interested in collaborating with me or want to have a chat, always feel free to contact me through e-mail！

-My research mainly focuses on **Federated Learning** and **Trustworthy AI**.
+My research mainly focuses on **Federated Learning** and **Large Language Model**.